jpohara12/JOHN/Motivational_John_Quotes.md

 #### Sucess is for the steel hearted, and John

-#### Blood, sweat, and tears get you nowhere without the confidence and mamba mentality
+#### Blood, sweat, and tears get you nowhere without confidence and mamba mentality